mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     - cmi heal
     - cmi feed
     - cmi fly
-PlayerNotes:
+  Notes:
     # For how long to keep players notes in days
     ExpiresIn: 30
-PlayerMail:
+  Mail:
     # For how long to keep players mail in days
     ExpiresIn: 30
     # Mailing to all players will send mails to players who loged into server in last x days
     mailAllDays: 7
+    # How many mails we should keep for each player
+    # When email limit is reached oldest one will be removed
+    MaxMails: 50
 DisplayName:
   # If you have 3rd party plugin changing players display name, set this to false
   Change: true